grpc/proposal/A121-rpc-delay-observability.md

 #### Lifecycle & State Machine

-The client channel, load balancer, and telemetry tracer coordinate synchronously to record delays without dynamic memory allocation during routing.
+The client channel, load balancer, and telemetry tracer coordinate synchronously to record delays during routing.

 ##### 1. Timer Orchestration
 The channel owns the **lifecycle** of a delay segment (deciding when it starts, transitions, and ends) while the telemetry plugin owns the **timing** of that segment (it timestamps the start on `recordDelayStart`, computes the elapsed duration on `recordDelayEnd`, and emits the histogram).
 The channel therefore does not maintain a separate duration clock; "logical timer" below refers to this plugin-side measurement, delimited by the channel's start/end signals.